Student Employment Guidelines

 Top of Page

-Authorization & Job Descriptions: No department, program, office, or student organization may employ Williams students without the approval from the Provost’s Office.
-A manager’s budget must be approved for student employment by his/her superior and the Provost’s Office.
+No department, program, office, or student organization may employ Williams students without a manager’s budget approved for student employment by the superior and the Provost’s Office.

-Each position is individually created based on department needs and with approval of the Student Employment Manager.
-Students are not permitted to work for any campus department, office, or student organization in a position that hasn’t been authorized and created.
+Each profile is created based on department needs and with approval of the Student Employment Manager.
+Students are not permitted to work for any campus department, office, or student organization if they have not been hired into a job profile.

 Top of Page

 Students are required to complete the federal Form I-9 before they begin working.
-This form must be completed in person prior to employment .
+The first part of the I-9 will be completed by the student in Workday during onboarding after being hired into a job.
+The second part must be completed in person prior to beginning work.
 Only certain, original, unexpired identification documents are acceptable to complete the I-9 form.
-Please note that no document reproductions of any kind can be accepted.
+No document reproductions of any kind can be accepted.
 For more information, refer to the Student Employment website.

 Advertising Standard labor practice recommends the College post all available student jobs in a central location.
-Handshake, the ’68 Center for Career Exploration’s job posting platform, is considered the primary advertising site for student positions and should be used accordingly.
-Campus employers may also use other means to direct students to postings on Handshake, such as department websites, SwitchboardDaily Messages, WSO.
+Beginning in June 2024, Workday is considered the primary advertising site for student positions and should be used accordingly.
+Campus employers may also use other means to let students be aware of their available jobs and/or direct them to postings on Workday, such as department websites, SwitchboardDaily Messages, WSO.

-If a hiring manager/supervisor needs access to or assistance with Handshake, be in touch with the Student Employment Manager.
+If a hiring manager/supervisor cannot access the job requisition and hire tasks in Workday, and feel they should be able to do so, be in touch with the Student Employment Manager.

 Top of Page

-Special Circumstances: Students who are not physically on campus during the academic year due to a Leave of Absence (personal or medical), Study Away, or other voluntary or involuntary reason(s) cannot hold student employment positions.
-Those students who are enrolled for a semester with the Williams-Mystic program may hold student positions on the Williams-Mystic campus while they are attending the program.
+Remote Work: Remote and/or hybrid work schedules are not an option for students.
+Students who are not physically on campus during the academic year due to a Leave of Absence (personal or medical), Study Away, or other voluntary or involuntary reason(s) cannot hold student employment positions.
+Those students who are enrolled for a semester with Williams-Mystic may hold student positions on the Williams-Mystic campus while they are attending the program.

 Top of Page